ReflectsLight/al-quran.reflectslight.io/README.md

 ## About

-This repository contains the source for a statically compiled website that can be used to read The Qur'an.
+This repository contains the source code for a static website that can be used to read The Qur'an.
 <br>
 The website can be seen live at